Table of Contents

 - Example: Suppose a player loses a Game during his Match.
 During the middle of the next Game, he notices that his opponent changed characters (a rule violation, since his opponent won the previous Game).
 Since the player did not notify a Judge immediately after the violation occurred, the player must live with the situation.
 If he stops the Game now, he will be forced to forfeit the Game.

-- Example: During your MvC2 match, your opponent uses the Ruby Heart glitch to freeze time for 15 seconds.
-Near the end of your match (2 minutes later) you see that you’re losing and stop the match to report the violation.
+- Example: During your Street Fighter match, your opponent uses the Guile handcuff glitch to run down the timer 15 seconds.
+Near the end of your match (1 minute later) you see that you’re losing and stop the match to report the violation.
 Since you didn’t report the violation immediately, it is ignored, and since you’ve stopped the match, you are now forced to forfeit.
 Be careful.

-- Example: A player is up 1 round to 0 against his opponent when he accidently kicks the powerstrip, turning the console off.
+- Example: A player is up 1 round to 0 against his opponent when he accidentally kicks the power-strip, turning the console off.
 Since this is an unauthorized stoppage of play, the player is forced to forfeit the Round.
 Since the game cannot continue from the point where it left off, the player is forced to forfeit the entire game.

 - Reporting Equipment Failure: Video game hardware has a tendency to break down during tournaments.
 Buttons or joysticks will occasionally break down in the middle of a match, leaving the player on the broken side at a significant disadvantage.
 The following rules will be used in the event of a breakdown.